 Anti-sniping

-C&C prevent auction snipers from bidding in the last seconds to win an auction.
+Car & Classic prevent auction snipers from bidding in the last seconds to win an auction.

-Auctions are extended by 10-minutes if anyone bids within the last 2 minutes to allow other bidders to react and counter-bid.
+Auctions are extended by 3 minutes if anyone bids within the last 2 minutes to allow other bidders to react and counter-bid.

 Auto-bidding increments

-If your bid is below the reserve price you'll bid that amount if you are the highest bidder.
+If your maximum bid is equal to or below the reserve price, your maximum bid will be applied in full if you are the highest bidder.

-If you are the highest bidder and place a bid above the reserve we will only go up to the reserve price.
+If you are the highest bidder and place a maximum bid above the reserve, we will automatically put in the reserve as your first bid.

-Once the reserve has been met C&C will make sure you are the highest bidder using the bidding increments stated below, keeping you in the lead up until your maximum bid.
+Once the reserve has been met, Car & Classic will make sure you are the highest bidder using only the bidding increments stated below.

 Bid Amount